This ad on YouTube by Sony is the ultimate business irony because YouTube may be responsible for putting Sony Pictures out of business.

 This is why our courses on how to earn globally never end and include regular updates that look at what we are doing in business ourselves.

-During nearly five decades of global investing I have noticed good value strategies that increase wealth again and again.
-This type of strategy is based on three tactics.
+During nearly five decades of global investing I have noticed found that good value strategies increase through bull markets and bear, through good presidents and bad.
+The steps to take are simple.

 The first tactic is to seek safety before profit.